cloclacordis/embedded-sw-cu-boulder/Module3/DEVJOUR.md

 - **`main.map`** reviewed — section boundaries and addresses noted.
 - **Initial** (a sample) **classification table** drafted for a subset of symbols.

-> Symbols successfully *extracted & cross-referenced* against the `main.map` to classify them based on their location and access permissions.
+> Symbols successfully *extracted and cross-referenced* against the `main.map` to classify them based on their location and access permissions.

 ---